DC League of Super-Pets: Plot

 Superman, who grows up with a Kryptonian Labrador Retriever named Krypto, goes by the name Clark Kent in everyday life.
 Krypto feels jealous when Superman starts dating Lois Lane, so Superman goes to an animal shelter to find Krypto a friend.
 A Boxer named Ace tries to escape the shelter, but Krypto stops him.
 Later, Superman and Krypto spot their archenemy, LexCorp CEO Lex Luthor, reeling in a meteor strapped with orange kryptonite with a tractor beam, intending to gain superpowers.
 He is easily defeated as the two are aided by the Justice League, formed by Superman himself, Batman, Wonder Woman, The Flash, Green Lantern, Cyborg, and Aquaman.

-Meanwhile, Lulu, a guinea pig test subject from LexCorp sent to the shelter who is blindly loyal to Luther, reels in a piece of orange kryptonite with her own tractor beam, which gives her telekinesis and allows her to escape the shelter, setting it ablaze while doing so.
+Meanwhile, Lulu, a guinea pig test subject from LexCorp sent to the shelter who is blindly loyal to Luthor, reels in a piece of orange kryptonite with her own tractor beam, which gives her telekinesis and allows her to escape the shelter, setting it ablaze while doing so.
 Unbeknownst to her, everyone else in the shelter also gains superpowers: Ace is now super-strong and nigh-invulnerable; PB, a potbellied pig, can change size; Merton, a nearsighted turtle, becomes super-fast; and Chip, a paranoid squirrel, gains electrokinesis.
 Using their new powers, they escape the burning shelter.
 While at home, Superman and Krypto have an argument when the former plans to propose marriage to Lois.
 However, Clark is captured by Lulu when she weakens him with kryptonite.
 Krypto tries to save him, but loses his powers after unknowingly eating a tiny shard of a green kryptonite hidden inside a piece of Jarlsberg cheese.
 Later, Krypto comes across the shelter pets, who agree to help him.